 Step 0: Data acquisition in the field

-- Base station logging: set up a GNSS base station (L1 + L2) on one of the points of the site calibration and log for the complete flight duration.
+- Base station logging: set up a GNSS base station (L1 + L2) on one of the known control points of the site calibration and log for the complete flight duration.
 Convert the receiver file (*.t00, *.t01, *.t02) to a RINEX file using the Trimble software Convert to RINEX.

 - WingtraOne PPK data acquisition: fly WingtraOne PPK and get the WingtraPilotProject folder from the camera SD card.